orbs-network/website/content/ko/smart-contracts/md/expending-text/item-14/index.md

   - extra.md
 title: Subscription plan
 readMoreButton:
-  - /ko/_shared/buttons/read-more-btn.md
+  - /_shared/buttons/read-more-btn.md

 readLessButton:
-  - /ko/_shared/buttons/read-less-btn.md
+  - /_shared/buttons/read-less-btn.md
 border: true
 ---

-The subscription plan contract is a stateless contract, responsible for the plan and fee structure of a virtual chain subscription.
+The [subscription plan contract](https://etherscan.io/0xD11EFC10cf3A54B12e3F04143070BE3865E7Bb8E) is a stateless contract, responsible for the plan and fee structure of a virtual chain subscription.
 Virtual chain owners call the subscription plan contract to create a virtual chain and extend its subscription.